ubinux/generate_spdx/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
+                        $TOEKN@fossology_server
+                        By default:
-                        $TOEKN@fossology_server By default, $TOKEN will be
+                        $TOKEN will be read from environment.
-                        read from environment. fossology_server is 127.0.0.1
+                        fossology_server is 127.0.0.1.
   -d DST, --dst DST     The directory where spdx files be output.
 By default,
                         spdx file will output into the current directory.
   -f FOLDER, --folder FOLDER